pdf-association/arlington-pdf-model/MODEL_NOTES.md

 This section makes suggestions to users who are implementing technology based on the Arlington PDF Model:

+* lexing and parsing differences between PDF libraries **will** result in different behavior!
+There is **not** necessarily one true answer for a PDF file that has errors!

 * don't focus on PDF versions.
 It is widely accepted/known that PDF versions are not a reliable indicator of features.
     - This is why the [TestGrammar C++ PoC](TestGrammar) "rounds up" PDF versions... see the `--force` command line option.